aljosaosep/sparse-scene-flow/README.md

         * **libviso2** - egomotion estimation, feature matching (http://www.cvlibs.net/software/libviso/)

 * For optimal performance, run the sf-estimator in `release` mode.

+UPDATE (Jan'20): I added bindings for python and removed most of the "old" exmaple code in order to shrink the dependencies to the minimum.
+See the python example.

 If you have any issues or questions about the code, please contact me https://www.vision.rwth-aachen.de/person/13/